The Orthodox Church

 The Church has always been spread by evangelists and by the faithful.
 When Orthodox Antiochians came from the Middle East to North America, they brought Holy Orthodoxy with them.
 Today, St Timothy Orthodox Christian Church is a parish of the Antiochian Orthodox Christian Archdiocese of North America.

 We are in full communion with our brothers and sisters in various other Orthodox Christian jurisdictions, such as the Greek Orthodox Archdiocese of America and the Orthodox Church in America.
-Together we work to nurture the Orthodox Christians of this land—whether immigrants or native-born, cradle Orthodox or converts—and to bring America to the ancient Orthodox Christian Faith.
+Together we work to nurture the Orthodox Christians of this land—whether immigrants or native-born, cradle Orthodox or converts—and to bring our neighbors and all America to the ancient Orthodox Christian Faith.
+The Orthodox Church remains the living Body of Jesus Christ.